-The LSUS Archives and Special Collections contains over 600 individual collections, including numerous important historical records and manuscripts relating to the Shreveport area, northwest Louisiana, and the lower Red River region commonly known as the Ark-La-Tex.
+The LSUS Archives and Special Collections contains over 1,100 individual collections, including numerous important historical records and manuscripts relating to the Shreveport area, northwest Louisiana, and the lower Red River region commonly known as the Ark-La-Tex.
 The Archives collects, preserves, and makes available to researchers the rich and colorful heritage of this region.
-Approximately 22,873 linear feet of records and manuscripts and over 1.5 million photographs and negatives document the history and culture of the region from its earliest settlement to the present.
+Approximately 23,000 linear feet of records and manuscripts, 800 maps, 200 oral histories, and over 1.5 million photographs and negatives document the history and culture of the region from its earliest settlement to the present.

 Saturday - Sunday: CLOSED

 Please Note: All services cease 15 minutes before closing.
 No collection material will be pulled 30 minutes prior to closing.

 Archives is closed from 12:00 PM to 12:30 PM for lunch.